BARTA Presentation 2017

 BARTA’s mission is to advise, direct and train personnel involved in fire and rescue situations, to safeguard public and emergency responders and to improve the welfare and viability of animals in emergency situations.

-Emma shared her vision for how vets and McTimoney therapist should rethink how they approach post-trauma care following presentation with her ‘Golden Time’ treatment concept at BARTA’s 2017 conference at University College Davis School of Veterinary Medicine, California in October.
+Emma shared her vision for how vets and McTimoney therapists should rethink how they approach post-trauma care.
+Emma presented her “Golden Time” concept at BARTA’s 2017 conference at University College Davis School of Veterinary Medicine, California in October.
 The 2-6 weeks after the incident is the ‘Golden Time’ when a horse would hugely benefit from being assessed by a vet and a physical therapist such as a chiropractor in order to improve outcomes and manage owner/rider expectations.
 This is the period when Emma believes a partnership approach between vets and chiropractors could make a huge difference.

 Emma also presented preliminary results from a UK wide survey that she initiated with Nottingham Trent University.
 Up to 52% of transport accidents resulted in a horse being hurt with 30% of those injured being left with chronic issues.